Conference Papers in English

 In the absence of the abovementioned contexts, many Persian-speaking scholars, especially those in the Diaspora, have gradually avoided writing in Persian and preferred to write in the dominant language.
 As a result, many Persian-speaking readers and researchers have been deprived or unaware of the opportunity to interact with these works and their authors.
 We have been trying to think of practical ways to overcome this separation.
 Some of the measures taken in this regard by IAUP are as follows:

 - To develop a “journal management system” compatible with the Google Scholar index and other global scientific search engines and databases.

-- To improve the ability to access the original text of all articles and detect each article’s number of readings, downloads, and citation (impact) statistics.
+- To improve the ability to access the original text of all articles and detect each article’s number of readings, downloads, and citations (impact) statistics.

 - By bilingualizing journals (Persian, English), each article’s title, abstract, keywords, and bibliography are available and indexed in both languages.

 - To address some of the significant difficulties of referencing in Persian by selecting the most consistent style (Chicago Notes and Bibliography) and adapting it to the need to publish a Persian scientific journal.

 - To emphasize the translation and transliteration of the final bibliographies to facilitate the indexing and citation process of Persian-language works.

 - To confirm the membership of IAUP’s academic publications in Crossref as the official digital identification registration agency of the International Digital Object Identifier System (DOI) and assign a unique DOI to any scientific work, including books, book chapters, articles, research data, and notes.

 - To provide conditions for official approval of journals published by Iran Academia in the Directory of Open Access Journals (DOIJ).